5G Information for Citizens of the 10th Legislative District

 [NOTE: Printed version has no live links.
 Email Mark at CLEAR to request the e-doc or go online to http://www.clearwhidbey.org/handout-10th-district/.]

 There is currently widespread concern by governments around the country about how 5G and the FCC Ruling “Accelerating Wireless Broadband Deployment” of January 2018 are to be handled.
 We of CLEAR feel that a wrong move here could lock our Counties and cities into rolling over for the whims of the FCC and wireless carriers like Verizon and AT&T that it shamelessly promotes.
 At the moment there is nowhere in government any regulation protecting citizen health and welfare in reslation to wireless radiation in general and 5G in particular.
 As an example of numerous sources of expert information out there (and that we could provide any interested parties), I will quote an article from Physicians for Safe Technology (PST) that summarizes the current 5G regulatory atmosphere:

-buy gabapentin overnight [Google the FCC Order 18-133: A fact sheet and ruling of the FCC Order Docket 17-79 and 17-84 Accelerating Wireless Broadband Deployment by Removing Barriers to Infrastructure Investment reviews new state and local requirements.]
+discover this [Google the FCC Order 18-133: A fact sheet and ruling of the FCC Order Docket 17-79 and 17-84 azithromycin 500mg hindi me Accelerating Wireless Broadband Deployment by Removing Barriers to Infrastructure Investment reviews new state and local requirements.]

 70 Cities in Court to Challenge New FCC Rules